-Contracted Hours: The four-hour period within a weekday, Monday through Friday during the Capability Period excluding federal holidays, during which the Direct Participant or Aggregator contracts to provide Load Relief in an Authority Designated Area whenever the Authority designates a Planned Event.
+Contracted Hours: The four-hour period within a weekday, Monday through Friday during the Capability Period excluding PSEG Long Island Holidays, during which the Direct Participant or Aggregator contracts to provide Load Relief in an Authority Designated Area whenever the Authority designates a Planned Event.
 The Load Relief Period will be identified for each Authority Designated Area on the Manager's website.